TotalTaxAmount/roborio-vm/README.md

 * Probably should use a different filesystem for the image
 * Lots of error messages on bootup, would be nice if we could use the actual kernel used on the RoboRIO (this seems like it should be possible)
+* No FPGA support (yet)
+* a lot of real mounts on the roboRio don't exist in the vm yet

 Building QEMU from source
 =========================